Office of Safe Schools

 - Student or other striking back when hit by an aggressor and becoming engaged in a fight with the aggressor (refer to Fighting code as a possible SESIR code).

-Note: Battery is a "Violent Incident" and must also be reported in the related element "Injury-Related".
+Note: Battery is a "Violent Incident" and is required to be reported in the related element "Injury-Related".

 To distinguish from Fighting, report an incident as Battery only when the force or violence is carried out against a person who is not fighting back.